 8. Prison Playbook

 Are you looking for a drama with a complex story?
-Watch this one and you will be stunned over how much is packed into 20 episodes!
+Watch this one and you will be stunned over how just how much it manages to pack into 20 episodes.
 Pinocchio tells the story of a man who was terribly wronged by a cold-hearted reporter.
 All the man can think about is revenge.
-But he suddenly develops feelings for the daughter of his enemy.
-The girl has Pinocchio Syndrome, which means that every time she lies, she hiccups.
-So she always has to tell the truth.
-Watch the drama and learn more about the revenge for past injustices.
+Suddenly, he develops feelings for the daughter of his enemy.
+The girl has "Pinocchio syndrome," so every time she lies, she also hiccups.
+More often than not, this forces her to tell the truth.

 5. Woman of Dignity